 From a very young age, people told me I should be an attorney.
 When I was a kid I thought that was a compliment, but as I got older I realized it was merely commentary on my ability to come up with an argument for (or against, for that matter) almost anything.

 It’s a useful skill.
 And I’m pretty sure I would have made a great lawyer.
-I even reconsidered going to law school about ten years ago.
+As an adult I even reconsidered going to law school about ten years ago.
 But at the end of it all, I felt the same way as an adult that I did as a teenager and college student: I don’t approve of most of what most attorneys do and didn’t want to join the party.

 Every now and then I write something here in which I speak about the law, and feel compelled to point out my “not an attorney” status.
 And of course, our Intellectual Property clients hire us in part specifically because nobody at Answer Guy Central is operating from the position of having passed a Bar Exam; I’m a business guy; we see change and adapt, rather than trying to work the system to the point where that work stops meaning anything.